ulyngs/chi-2019-ea-rmd-template/README.md

 ![Intermediary Test.tex from which the PDF output was created](man/4_tex.png "Intermediary Test.tex from which the PDF output was created")

 Now go ahead and replace the content of **Test.Rmd** with your own fantastic work!

+**NOTE: include the initial *setup_output* at the top of your file, which creates custom chunk options that allow you to e.g. add image descriptions for visually impaired readers.**